 Charles has become a poster child of the effects of genuine rehabilitation.
 Now that he is free, he plans to continue to work as a driver and volunteer at his local food pantry on the weekends.
 In this case, the First Step Act represents a resounding victory for Charles and society as a whole.

-*Matthew Charles is no relation to the author.We value your comments!
-Please weigh in on our comment section below.
+*Matthew Charles is no relation to the author.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com